-Criterion 1: Choosing the right material
+Criterion 1: Choosing the right tungsten type

 The choice will be made according to the type of welding current: alternating or direct.
 Alternating current (AC) is mainly used to weld aluminum.
 The polarity between the tube (mass) and the electrode is alternately reversed, so that the electrons run back and forth between the tube and the electrode, which has the effect of breaking the aluminum oxide layer that causes resistance and prevents fusion.